rishi02102017/Infosys_Springboard_Project/README.md

 - **Features**:
   - **PDF Document Support**: Upload and process healthcare-related PDFs.
   - **Vector Database Integration**: FAISS is used for efficient document indexing and semantic search.
+  - **Gradio UI**: Provides an interactive interface for users to input queries and receive contextually relevant answers.
   - **RAG Framework**: Combines retrieval and generative capabilities for contextually accurate answers.
 - **Technologies Used**:
   - FAISS for indexing.
   - LangChain for conversational logic.
   - Groq's Llama3-70b-8192 model.
+  - **Gradio** for user-friendly chatbot interactions.

 ### **2. Pandas AI Agent**
 - A data analysis tool for exploring and visualizing trends in healthcare datasets.